renderorange/weather-api/README.txt

 # LOGGING

-The API outputs timestamped startup info to stdout, as well as request and response details.
+The API outputs timestamped startup info to stdout, as well as request, response, and error details.

     [06162018-002138] [info] weather-api server started
     [06162018-002138] [info] serving: 0.0.0.0:3000